YouTube video player

 Men Do Complain

 There is a myth that men do not mind being circumcised.
-Some men seem not to mind and others mind a great deal.
-Men circumcised as children (and therefore without their consent) often complain about their condition.
-Non-therapeutic genital cutting has significant physical and psychological consequences and has no proven benefits.
+Men circumcised as children often complain about their condition and its consequences.

 Saving Our Sons